hnlazo/hnlazo.github.io/index.md

 ---
 title: Heather's William and Mary Classwork
-description: this page will display classwork from my MSBA program at William and Mary.
+description: This page will display classwork from my MSBA program at William and Mary.
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.